Modern Slavery Act 2015

 Group overview

 Close Brothers Group plc and its subsidiaries (“Close Brothers” or “the group”) is a leading merchant banking group providing lending, deposit taking, wealth management services and securities trading.
+We employ approximately 4,000 people, principally in the United Kingdom and Ireland.
+Close Brothers Group plc is listed on the London Stock Exchange.

 The group is comprised of three divisions – Banking, Asset Management and Securities, the Banking division being the largest.